joey-qytyku/OS-90-fixed/README.md

 The kernel is monolithic and modular, with some inspiration from the exokernel in that there is a focus on "securely" arbitrating resources.

-Programs run inside shared address space virtual machines and various behavior.
+Programs run inside shared address space virtual machines.
 The kernel loads subsystem drivers which act as hypervisors or translation layers that allows programs to run using the native DOS interface.

 Any component of DOS or the BIOS can also be trapped to provide a 32-bit implementation.
 This is what makes OS/90 a true operating system.

 ## What does the name mean?

-The name was partially inspired by IBM OS/2, although OS/90 spits on the OS/2 orthodox layered design at every opportunity (seriously).
+The name was partially inspired by IBM OS/2, although OS/90 has nothing at all to do with OS/2..

 The 90 was chosen because OS/90 was meant to be for 90's era computers.
 This is no longer the case, so 90 means nothing specific.
 Targetting a decade was not a great idea because the category was too broad and I could not narrow down what was actually characteristic about 90's computing to make a single OS based on it.